Lakers Practice Notes & Video: Julius Randle Earning Minutes From Brook Lopez

 Los Angeles Lakers coaches Luke Walton and Brian Shaw finished up Friday’s practice with an ‘Around The World’ shooting competition against Lonzo Ball and Kyle Kuzma.
 Normally, it’s Miles Simon who partakes, but since he was working out with Kentavious Caldwell-Pope, Walton said he had to come in from the “bullpen.”

 And guess what?
 The coaches beat out Ball and Kuzma for the second time this year, and this time, we caught the entire shooting competition on video.
+You can catch an edited version with commentary in the video above or head here for the full 15-minute competition.

 Speaking of Kuzma (back spasms), he did a lot more in practice today than the coaches anticipated and may play on Saturday against the Denver Nuggets.